Meg was rescued from the pouch of her deceased mum by wildlife carers.

 The Hairy Nosed Wombat is extinct in NSW & endangered in Qld.

-50% of profits from this print will go to Sleepy Burrows Wombat Sanctuary
+25% of sales from this print will go to Sleepy Burrows Wombat Sanctuary

 Situated near Gundaroo – some 35-kilometres northeast of Canberra.

 The sanctuary is home to sick, injured, illegal pet and orphaned wombats undergoing rehabilitation.

 The wombats are nursed to full health and retaught how to survive in the wild (prior to release).